serialkiller/TestApp/README.md

 // README.md
-  # ChatGPT Client
+  # AI Chat Client

-  A modern ChatGPT-like client built with Next.js that connects to the OpenAI API.
+  A modern AI chat client built with Next.js that connects to various AI APIs.
 Deploy instantly on Vercel!

   ## Features